Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_address_space"></a> [address\_space](#input\_address\_space)

 Description: (Optional) The address space that is used the virtual network.
 You can supply more than one address space.
-If null, existing\_vnet must be supplied.
+If null, existing\_virtual\_network must be supplied.

 Type: `list(string)`